Gnardisitor/solar-system-sim/README.md

-# solar-system-sim
-Simulation of the Solar System using JavaScript and WebAssembly
+### Simulation of the Solar System using JavaScript and WebAssembly

+Requires:
+- Emscripten,
+- Three.js,
+- Vite.